 Projects that become inactive, either through dwindling resources or by reaching their natural conclusion, are archived.
 Projects can reach their natural conclusion in a number of ways: for example, a project might become so popular that it is absorbed into one of the other major frameworks.
-Projects are moved to Archived status through a Termination Review.
+Projects are moved to archived status through a termination review.

-If there is sufficient community interest in reactivating an Archived Project, the Project will start again with Creation Review.
-As there must be good reasons to have moved a Project to the Archives, the Creation Review provides a sufficiently high bar to prove that those reasons are no longer valid.
+If there is sufficient community interest in reactivating an archived project, the project can start again with a creation review.
+As there must be good reasons to have terminated a project, the creation review provides a sufficiently high bar to prove that those reasons are no longer valid.